by-roj/19_CourseRegistration-Prediction/README.md

 ### ◻ *Goal*

-- Selecting a lecture and enter data directly on the web linked to the DB server loaded with course registration data → Outputting the predicted result about success of course enrollment based on input data
+- Selecting a lecture and enter data directly on the web linked to the DB server loaded with course registration data <br>
+  → Outputting the predicted result about success of course enrollment based on input data

   <br>